 With the growth of performance and talent management software, employee evaluations have evolved into various new formats and frequencies.
 While annual performance reviews used to be the norm, many companies are now moving to weekly or monthly 1:1 sessions, and 360-degree feedback.

-In this article, we're going to look at what types of employee evaluations are popular today, why they're important, and provide tips on how to conduct effective review sessions.
+In this article, we're going to look at what types of employee evaluations are popular today, why they're important, explain how to write an employee evaluation, tips on how to conduct effective review sessions, and provide examples of questions you can use in your employee evaluation write-ups.

 What is an employee evaluation?

-Employee evaluations are regular assessments of an employee's performance on the job.
+Employee evaluations are routine assessments of an employee's performance on the job.
 Evaluations can take many forms and be conducted at different intervals, depending on the desired outcomes.

-Traditionally, employee evaluations were conducted on an annual basis and part of a yearly performance review.
-This has increasingly shifted to more frequent and less formal review sessions that act as an opportunity for open two-way communication between manager and employee.
+Traditionally, employee evaluations were conducted on an annual basis and made up a section of a yearly performance review.
+This has shifted over time to more frequent and less formal review sessions.
+These sessions act as a facilitator to open a two-way discussion between the manager and employee.

 Today, employee evaluations can take many forms, including: